Updated June 18th

 With Memorial Day behind us, it’s time to plan for your Fall New England Marathon for 2022!

 Looking for a winter run?
-There aren’t many marathons in New England over the winter but check out New England Winter 2019 marathons HERE.
+There aren’t many marathons in New England over the winter but I have a New England Winter Marathons 2021/2022 listing available HERE.

 GREEN RACE – I am designating any race that makes a serious effort to reduce waste and keep recyclable materials out of a landfill.Let your friends know about these great fall marathons!
 Click To Tweet

 New England Marathons Fall 2022

 Start times: 7:00 AM FULL, 8:00 AM HALF

 Registration is open at $110 for the full and $80 for the Half.
 There are only 600 bibs for each race, so don’t wait too long.